nceruchalu/gravvy-ios/Gravvy/Resources/README.md

 directory.
 Keep list in alphabetical order.

 #### Sounds
-Custom sounds used by the app for Remote Notifications
+Custom sounds used by the app